@CHEWY

 Concern

 The nudges will distract customers from the success message.
-The get signal on whether this concern was valid, I conducted a quick usability test with a prototype.
+To get signal on whether this concern was valid, I conducted a quick usability test with a prototype.
 The results were positive, and gave me enough confidence in my idea to begin campaigning to PM that this solution was the right one.

 Phasing